Saltire Prize: Saltire Prize Medal

+In 2011 the inaugural Saltire Prize Medal was awarded to Professor Stephen Salter, who led the team which designed the Salter's Duck device in the 1970s.
+Richard Yemm, inventor of the Pelamis Wave Energy Converter, was awarded the medal in 2012.
+Professor Peter Fraenkel, MBE, a pioneer for the development of marine turbines, won the 2013 medal.
+The 2014 medal went to Allan Thomson, founder of Aquamarine Power.
+No further medals have been awarded.

 History

-When it was first announced in 2008 it was the world's largest ever single prize for innovation in marine renewable energy.
+When it was first announced in 2008 by then First Minister of Scotland Alex Salmond it was the world's largest ever single prize for innovation in marine renewable energy.
 The prize was overseen by the Challenge Committee.
 Saltire Prize policy was the responsibility of the Offshore Renewables Policy Team in the Scottish Government's Energy and Climate Change Directorate.

+When it launched, the criteria included: